Developing with Dagster#

 To view logs from previous runs, click on the Run tab in the upper left hand corner, then click the Run ID of the desired run to view the dagster logs.

-You can view PUDL logs in the CLI you used to launch dagit.
+You can view PUDL logs in the CLI you used to launch the dagster UI.
 By default, logs generated using the python logging module are not captured into the Dagster ecosystem.
-This means that they are not stored in the Dagster event log, will not be associated with any Dagster metadata (such as step key, run id, etc.), and will not show up in the default view of Dagit.
+This means that they are not stored in the Dagster event log, will not be associated with any Dagster metadata (such as step key, run id, etc.), and will not show up in the default view of the Dagster UI.

-If you need to find the PUDL logs for a previous run, you can seach for the run ID in the CLI where you launched dagit.
+If you need to find the PUDL logs for a previous run, you can seach for the run ID in the CLI where you launched the dagster UI.
 The Dagster docs have more information on how dagster handles logs from Python’s logging module.

 Assets getting out of sync#